 The archive should be maintained for the period specified by local regulations, where applicable.
 All original subject files (medical records) must be stored at the site (hospital, research institute, or practice) for the longest possible time permitted by the applicable regulations.
 In the absence of applicable regulations, the archive should be maintained for at least 5 years after the final study report.
 In any case, the register holder should ensure that no destruction of medical records is performed without the written approval of the Sponsor.

 9.11.6 ENCePP Seal Application

-The principal investigator will seek ENCePP Study Seal.
-The criteria and process for sharing the analytical datasets for third parties are described in Appendix 3 (To be included later).
+The Principal Investigator has been awarded an ENCePP Study Seal.
+The criteria and process for sharing the analytical datasets for third parties are described in Appendix 2.

 10 Protection of Human Subjects